 How does this medication work?
 What will it do for me?

-Hydrocortisone topical (cream, lotion, ointment, or scalp solution applied to the skin) belongs to a class of medications called corticosteroids.
+Hydrocortisone topical (cream, lotion, or ointment applied to the skin) belongs to a class of medications called corticosteroids.
 It is used for temporary relief of minor skin irritations such as itching and rashes due to a variety of conditions, such as eczema, dermatitis, insect bites, poison ivy, poison oak, poison sumac, soaps, detergents, cosmetics, and jewellery.

 Hydrocortisone works by reducing redness, itching, and inflammation.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are using this medication, speak to your doctor.
 Do not stop using this medication without consulting your doctor.